empkins/empkins-sync-board-gui/README.md

 ### During the measurement

-When you are all set up, you can start the measurement from the selected source and monitor the Sync Board its status via the GUI as well as the ESB by its status LED.
+When you are all set up, you can start the measurement from the selected source and monitor the Sync Board its status via the GUI as well as the OSB by its status LED.
 When the LED is turned off, the board is in idle state.
 When the LED is blue, the measurement is running.
 When the LED is red, an error has occurred that will be displayed to you in the GUI.

 <img src="img/led.png" width="150">